holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Allow the UI to choose the conductor

-To use two agents from the gui, you need a way to specify which conductor the user wants to use.
-You can do this by setting the port for the websocket connection.
+To use two agents from the GUI, you need a way to specify which conductor the user wants to use.
+You can do this by setting the port for the WebSocket connection.

 Open up `gui/index.html`.